Runinho/pytorch-cutpaste/README.md

 This implementation only applies color jitter before the CutPaste augmentation.
 I tried to use [torchvision.transforms.RandomResizedCrop](https://pytorch.org/vision/stable/transforms.html#torchvision.transforms.RandomResizedCrop) as translation, but in a brief test I did not find that it improves performance.

 ### Tensorflow vs PyTorch
 Li et al. use tensorflow for their implementation.
-This Implementation is using PyTorch.
+This implementation is using PyTorch.

 # Results
 This implementation only tries to recreate the main results from section 4.1 and shown in table 1.